 They provided an appendix, which contained highlights of comments they had received in support of the campaign and referenced results from a poll conducted on Twitter where 82% of a sample audience containing over 12,000

-engagements -- including reactions, comments, retweets, shares and replies -- as well as 43,000 new followers with the most significant peak on the 21 December, when the campaign went viral.
-They stated a large number of people found the campaign
+including reactions, comments, retweets, shares and replies -- as well as 43,000 new followers with the most significant peak on the 21 December, when the campaign went viral.
+They stated a large number of people found the campaign to be humorous,

 They stated they did not intend to offend anyone.

 ASA Assessment: Complaints upheld

 The ASA understood the campaign was based on a toy elf, which resembled the popular children's Christmas tradition known as Elf on the Shelf, from the book of the same name.
 The elf was depicted in various scenarios where he was